h-wakaguri/ngs_js/README.md

 		});
 	</script>
 * The "download" program is perl CGI script.
 If you are using Apache, enable the .htaccess setting by changing the setting against your open directory from "Allowoverride None" to "Allowoverride All".
 * Alternatively, you can use the sample directory instead of the download program, but you cannot use it if the response header contains extra values.
-When using the sample directory, change from new BamData ("download / ENCFF437TPA_chr22_cut.sorted.bam") to new BamData ("sample / ENCFF437TPA_chr22_cut.sorted.bam").
+When using the sample directory, change from new BamData ("download/ENCFF437TPA_chr22_cut.sorted.bam") to new BamData ("sample/ENCFF437TPA_chr22_cut.sorted.bam").

 ---
 #### For bigbed.js and tabix.js